vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Null Reference Exception.md

     - Assign the reference using `new`.
 This can be done inline or in a method like `Awake` or `Start`.

    **Or:**
-   Check whether the reference is not null before trying to access it
+   Check the reference is not null before trying to access it
    `if (example != null)`
-2. Ensure that nothing is setting it to `null` before you attempt to use it.
+2. Ensure that nothing sets it to `null` before you attempt to use it.
 :::

 [^1]: See [Serializing Component References]() to learn how to assign variables in the Inspector.